richminlee/Roulette_Console_App/README.md

 # Roulette_Console_App
 Created a Roulette Console based game in C#.
 ### Playing Roulette is a very simple game.
   A roulette wheel has 38 bins.
 Thirty-six bins are numbered from 1 to 36.
 The last two bins contain 0 and 00.
 The two zero bins are colored green.
 The others are colored randomly red and black, 18 of each color.
 As the wheel spins, a ball is dropped into the wheel.
 When the wheel stops spinning, the ball comes to rest in one bin.
-See Figure 1.
 ### Betting Betting is much more complicated.
   The following bets can win:
 1. Numbers: the number of the bin